Jonathan2251/lbd/source/gpu.rst

 Instruction Multiple Data) while GPU is a large scaled of SIMD processor, coloring millions of pixels of image in few mini seconds.
-Since the 2D or 3D graphic processing provides large opportunity in parallel data processing, GPU hardware usually composed of thousands of functional units in each core in N-Vidia processors.
+Since the 2D or 3D graphic processing provides large opportunity in parallel data processing, GPU hardware usually composed tens thousands of functional units in each chip for N-Vidia and other's manufacturers.

-This chapter is giving a overview for how 3D animation to be created and run on CPU+GPU.
-Give a concept for GPU compiler and HW featrues for graphic application.
+This chapter is giving an overview for how 3D animation to be created and run on CPU+GPU.
+Providing a concept in GPU compiler and HW featrues for graphic application.
 Furthermore, explaining how GPU has taking more applications from CPU through GPGPU concept and related standards emerged.